thefuriousengineer/Empirical-Research/README.md

 4. D_SysHaz: the model of how hazard analyses are carried out; and the subsequent identification of software's contribution to system hazards
 5. D_SwFailMode: the model of how software failure modes contribute to system hazards 6.D_SoftwareContribution: the model of analysing software's contribution to system hazards
-7. D_SwReq: The model of how software safety requirements are managed
+7. D_SwReq: the model of how software safety requirements are managed 8.JB61834_As Obsered: the model of as-observed practice for the project
-8. xx
+9. xx